iLPdev/discMapper/README.md

 <!-- CONTRIBUTING -->

 ## Contributing
 Contributions are what make the open source community such an amazing space to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated** -- that’s the main reason discMapper is open-sourced!
 There are so many ways to contribute, even if you’re not a technical person.

+### Contributions Welcome
+All contributions (no matter if small) are always welcome.
+To see how you can help and where to start [see Contributing file](CONTRIBUTING.md).

 See the [open issues](https://github.com/iLPdev/discMapper/issues) for a list of ideas, questions, proposed features, and known issues.